bartlettroscoe/bartlettroscoe-site-docs/docs/reading-list.md

 ---

-This page lists some books about various aspects of software development and software engineering that I (Roscoe Bartlett) have read over the years, especially during a particularly intense period in the 2007-2008 time frame.
+This page lists some books about various aspects of software development and software engineering that I (Roscoe Bartlett) have read over the years;
+especially during a particularly intense period in the 2007-2008 time frame.
 I provide a brief overview of the content of each covered book and why I think it is useful (or essential) to read the book and what to look for in each